outdreamer/build-a-cure-1/docs/core_analysis/base.md

           - value (position on a dimension)
           - distance (position from a base point)

-        - changing position based on time
+        - changing position based on embedded time

       - example of structure-based change: